The fundamentals of B2B digital transformation

 Digital transformation is a phrase that you just can’t seem to escape, or at least you can’t in our market or the market our customers and prospects work and live in.
 Rightly so.
 Technology has changed the way we live, for good.
 We have apps for everything, in fact, we live in a world where if your partner forgets the shopping list they no longer need to speak to you, instead, they can ask Alexa.
-This extends far beyond our daily lives but to the way we work, the way we buy and the way we consume.
+This extends far beyond our daily lives from to the way we work, the way we buy to the way we consume.

 In INCo’s Digital Transformation Series, we explore how digital transformation is impacting the way B2B sales and marketing professionals are targeting their prospects and how the power of technology is providing us with a greater competitive advantage than ever before.

-How has buying changed?
+How has buying behaviour changed?

 Through the creation of smart content and automation, you can progress a prospect from the beginning of their journey, through the middle of the funnel, to the point where they are ready to engage in person.
 You can provide them with the content they need on the platform that is right for them in a way that has never been possible before.
 Has our job just become easier, if we can operate smarter?
 People still buy from people, but we need to engage in a much more personal knowledgeable manner both online and in person.